kkangs0226/tp/docs/DeveloperGuide.md

 * *a.
 The arguments are given in an incorrect format.

   * a1.
 Momentum shows an error message.

     Use case ends.

+#### **Use case: Changing application settings**

+**MSS**

+1. User requests to change theme settings.
+2. Momentum updates the user preferences.
+3. Momentum reflects the changes in the application GUI.
+4. User requests to change statistic timeframe settings.
+5. Momentum updates the user preferences.
+6. Momentum reflects the changes in the application GUI.

+    Use case ends.

+**Extensions**
+* 1a.
+The given theme is invalid.

+  * 1a1.
+Momentum shows an error message.

+    Use case ends
+* 4a.
+The given timeframe is invalid.

+  * 4a1.
+Momentum shows an error message.

+    Use case ends.